matslina/awib/README.md

 awib-0.4
 ========

-Awib is a brainfuck compiler written in brainfuck.
-It is also polyglot in bash, Tcl and C. It is optimizing and portable.
+Awib is a brainfuck compiler written in brainfuck, but also polyglot in bash, Tcl and C. It is optimizing and portable.
 Awib is capable of compiling brainfuck source code into Linux executables (i386) and five programming languages: C, Tcl, Go, Ruby and Java.